Find a Solution That Grants Peace of Mind Schedule a Meeting

 Procedure

 In order for student loans to be discharged, the debtor has to file an adversarial complaint with The U.S. Bankruptcy Court, which basically amounts to a separate lawsuit within the debtor's bankruptcy case.
 The goal of the debtor's said adversarial complaint would be to procure the Bankruptcy Court's final judgment or court order finding the debtor to have met the above described legal standard necessary for the Bankruptcy Court to rule that the debtor's student loans, which are the subject of the Adversarial Complaint, are dischargeable.
-In determining whether the above referred to legal standard have been satisfied by debtors, Bankruptcy Courts in the U.S. 2nd and 3rd Circuits have set out the following specific criteria to be considered in making its determination:
+In determining whether the above-referred-to legal standard have been satisfied by debtors, Bankruptcy Courts in the U.S. 2nd and 3rd Circuits have set out the following specific criteria to be considered in making its determination:

 1. Will repaying your student loans prevent you from maintaining a minimal standard of living?